 - Buy one get something else free

-- Get $X or % off each item in one or more brands (can exclude certain categories)
+- Apply a $ or % discount to each item in one or more brands (can exclude certain brands)

-Offering a Free Item?
-If you are using one of the Buy One Get One discounts, it will only add the free item if the shopper clicks the banner prompt.
+Offering a free item?
+If you are using one of the Buy One Get One discounts, it will only add the free item if the shopper clicks the banner prompt on the Cart Page.

 Viewing Cart-Level Discounts